BretStateham/Mission-Briefings/IoTHubs/readme.md

 The crew is lost, out of contact with Earth, but they haven’t gone completely dark.
 We’re picking up some weak signals.
 Indications that there are still devices running on Mars.

 One of those signals is coming from the crew’s living quarters… it appears to be… a coffee pot.
-Like all remote devices on Mars, it connects using Azure IoT Hubs, and a command set inspired by the Hypertext Coffee Pot Control Protocol (HTCPCP/v1.0, <a target="_blank" href="https://www.ietf.org/rfc/rfc2324.txt">RFC 2342</a>).
+Like all remote devices on Mars, it connects using Azure IoT Hubs, and a command set inspired by the Hypertext Coffee Pot Control Protocol (HTCPCP/v1.0, <a target="_blank" href="https://aka.ms/rfc2324">RFC 2342</a> - <a target="_blank" href="https://aka.ms/rfc2324">https://aka.ms/rfc2324</a>).

 Now we have a target, let’s get to work.
 First, you’ll ramp up your core skills on Azure IoT Hubs, then you’ll attempt to establish communications with the coffee pot.
 Good luck, and good coffee.